iwfan/raycast-quick-search/README.md

 # raycast-quick-search

-Quick search selected text or clipboard text via Google or Github or DeepL etc.
+Use keyboard shortcut quickly search selected text or clipboard text via Google or Github or DeepL etc.